Configure Health Alerts

 Web Proxy | Web proxy software (e.g. squid) |

-Web Server | Web server software (e.g. Apache, ngnix, etc.) |
+Web Server | Web server software (e.g. Apache, nginx, etc.) |

-Windows | Alerts for monitor of windows services |
+Windows | Alerts for monitoring Windows services |

 If an alert configuration is missing the type